josiasmontag/laravel-localization/README.md

 - [x] Localized routes with language URL prefixes.
 - [x] Domain based localized routes.
-- [x] Middleware to detect user language based on HTTP header and session.
+- [x] Middleware to detect user language based on HTTP header and cookie.
 - [x] Redirect the user to the localized version.
 - [x] Possibility to hide the language URL prefix for the default language.
 - [x] Possibility to localize a subset of routes only.